CompuTec/computec-docs/docs/processforce/user-guide/routings/advanced-operation-relations.md

 # Advanced Operation Relations

-In earlier versions, operations could only be set up in a strict sequential order.
-However, with the introduction of Advanced Operation Relations, it is now possible to establish more complex dependencies between operations, allowing for greater flexibility and efficiency in production planning.
+In earlier versions of CompuTec ProcessForce, operations within a routing could only follow a strict sequential order - one operation had to finish before the next could begin.
+The Advanced Operation Relations feature introduces more flexible and intelligent dependencies between operations, allowing multiple sequences, overlaps, and conditional starts.
+This enhances production planning, scheduling efficiency, and resource utilization.

 ---

+## When to Use

+Use Advanced Operation Relations when:

+- Multiple operations can run in parallel or partially overlap.
+- The start of an operation depends on specific conditions (e.g., another operation finishing or producing a certain quantity).
+- You want to optimize production flow and reduce idle time or bottlenecks.

+---

+## How to Configure

-You can configure operation relations by right-clicking on an operation in the following locations:
+You can define or edit operation relations directly from the following screens by right-clicking on an operation:

 :::note Path
     - Production → Routing → Routings → Operations tab